945 Madison Avenue: Development

 In early 1963, the Whitney identified a site at Madison Avenue and 75th Street on the Upper East Side for the new museum building, measuring 103 by 125 ft across.
-The site was formerly occupied by six 1880s rowhouses like those surrounding it; the rowhouses on the site were owned by developer and art collector Ian Woodner, who demolished them before the museum purchased the property.
-He had considered the site for an apartment tower but the project did not make it to fruition, prompting the land's sale to the Whitney.
+The site was formerly occupied by six 1880s rowhouses, owned by developer and art collector Ian Woodner, who demolished them before the museum purchased the property.
+He had considered constructing a 16-story apartment building with stores, filing plans with the city in 1960, but the project did not make it to fruition, prompting the land's sale to the Whitney.
 The Whitney selected the location as it was relatively equidistant from the Guggenheim Museum, the Met Fifth Avenue, MoMA, and the Jewish Museum, in a neighborhood increasingly populated with private art galleries.
 The decision to acquire the lot was publicly announced in June 1963, while Breuer's plans were publicly announced that December.
+In a presentation about the planned building that year, Breuer stated that the design "should transform the vitality of the street into the sincerity and profundity of art", and that the building should be designed as a distinct unit while also relating to the streetscape around it.

 The building was designed in 1963, and the Whitney began raising $8 million next year.
 The HRH Construction Corp. was awarded the building contract in September 1964, and the museum's cornerstone was laid in a ceremony marking the beginning of construction on October 20, 1964.
 The cornerstone held a time capsule containing the history of the museum.
 Kennedy inspected the site in October 1965, at which point the building was half finished, and workers were installing the concrete on the facade.
 The museum had hoped to finish Breuer's Madison Avenue building by April 1966, and workers began moving 2,600 objects to the new building that June.
 A bronze eagle on the facade of the 54th Street building, deemed incompatible with the Breuer Building's design, was sold to the U.S. federal government and moved to Washington, D.C.
 The building, which had an estimated cost of $3–4 million in 1964, ended up costing $6 million.